 Interest earned is calculated and recorded using the nominal interest rate (coupon rate) on the face value of the investment.
-It is recorded in "net return on securities" in the statement of profit or loss and other comprehensive income.
+It is recorded in "net return on securities" in the statement of income and other comprehensive income.

 iv.
 Impairment of financial assets